DeVermoeideRaaf/Agilent_U1600/command_set.md

 * sending the number -> button action

 ## Commands
-Most commands consists of six bytes.
+Most commands consist of six bytes.
 Usually command starts with hex 06 and ends with hex 3b.
 Button names are taken from software PC Link V2.51 (screenshot needs to be added).